 and the high likelihood that the Legislature and governor will not be able to enact new maps in time for the 2022 elections.
 The lawsuits argue that the state’s current legislative and congressional maps are unconstitutionally malapportioned following the release of 2020 census data.
 In June, the chief justice of the Minnesota Supreme Court appointed a five-judge panel to handle redistricting litigation.
 Each set of plaintiffs submitted proposed maps to the panel after it outlined redistricting principles

 for drawing districts.
-These proposals will be the focus of an oral argument scheduled for Jan.
+These proposals will be the focus of oral arguments scheduled for Jan.
 4 before the five-judge panel, where the plaintiffs will argue in support of their proposed legislative and congressional maps.
 Throughout this litigation, the state Supreme Court has acknowledged that its role in redistricting is secondary to the Legislature, which has until Feb.
 15 to pass new maps.
 However, it is preparing to help aid the process given the likelihood of impasse to ensure that fair and accurately apportioned maps are in place ahead of the 2022 elections.
 The oral argument can be watched here

 Redistricting was a contentious issue in North Carolina courts in late 2021 after the state enacted new legislative and congressional maps last November.
 Two lawsuits, North Carolina League of Conservation Voters v.
 Hall